Skip Ribbon Commands

 When discussing climate change, it is critical to understand how human attitudes and behaviours contribute to the crisis.
 Insights from behavioural sciences could help in explaining the link between human activities and the drivers of climate change.
 Understanding the factors influencing behavioural change could also open possibilities to design effective policies to mitigate to climate change.
 A focus on behavioural factors and how people form perceptions about climate change could provide important information for policymakers concerned about the effectiveness of policies in promoting environmentally benign behaviour.
 Additionally, the behavioural science applied to climate change is an important subject that helps understand the readiness of humans to adapt to mitigation strategies.

 Consumer choices affects the environment in many ways.
 Insights into human behaviour are critical in the design of effective environmental policies.
 People make numerous decisions that have an impact on energy consumption.
-The session on energy efficiency and behavioural insights will provide an overview on how policy interventions could be designed, taking into account knowledge, environmental awareness, beliefs, attitudes and behaviour towards sustainable consumption.
+The session on energy efficiency and behavioural insights will provide an overview on how policy interventions could be designed, considering knowledge, environmental awareness, beliefs, attitudes and behaviour towards sustainable consumption.
 It will provide a general introduction to Behavioural Environmental Economics and its application to Energy Economics.

 This topic revolves around driving our world towards a sustainable development path through technology.
 The session will discuss different types of technology for reducing energy wastage, such as smart meters for electricity and water.
 It will also discuss other innovations for reducing greenhouse gas emissions such as the use of environmentally friendly building materials in the construction sector.
 The session will be an opportunity to enhance awareness of individuals about innovations and technologies that are practical in promoting sustainable consumption choices.
 The focus will be on practical examples of policy, strategies and innovations in the energy, transportation, and construction sectors.
 The ministry of Environment and climate change will share strategies and plan of action to face climate change and reduce its effect.

-3. Climate change and decarbonization strategies from GCC
+3. Climate Change and Decarbonization Strategies from GCC

 The Gulf Cooperation Council (GCC) member countries face existential challenges due to the accelerating climate crisis.
 Among these challenges are desertification, loss of biodiversity, water scarcity, and rising sea levels.
 The impact on the Gulf region is worse due to its characteristics such as high temperatures, high humidity, arid lands, and salt seeping into freshwater.
 The effects of climate change are expected to further aggravate the situation in the Middle East, especially for a long time.
-Nearly 200,000 people expected to be exposed to persistent coastal flooding by 2050.
+Nearly 200,000 people expected to be exposed to persistent coastal flooding by 2050 .

 By 2050, the entire Gulf region could face a 50 percent reduction in water availability per capita9, posing significant risks to food security and economic stability, as well as potentially sparking a rise in carbon emissions for Saudi Arabia as the country could resort to much more energy-intensive desalinization process to meet its water requirements.